 Let us take a moment today to dwell upon one of his perceptive and rich essays on the Blessed Mother.
-In the selection below, Bede provides us with a beautiful essay on Mary’s response to the knowledge that she will be the mother of the Savior.
-Her poetic song is known as The Magnificat, and it is said in the presence of her cousin Elizabeth (and possibly Elizabeth’s husband Zechariah) when they rejoice in the knowledge that they are both pregnant (The Visitation).
+In the selection below, Bede provides us with an essay on Mary’s response to the knowledge that she will be the mother of the Savior.
+Her poetic song is known as The Magnificat, said in the presence of her cousin Elizabeth (and possibly Elizabeth’s husband Zechariah).
+They mutually rejoice in the knowledge that they are both pregnant (The Visitation).

-Mary’s song of joy, faith, and trust is here separated by Bede and some of its key phrases are analyzed by him for our prayerful consideration.
+Mary’s song of joy, faith, and trust is here separated by Bede and analyzed for our prayerful consideration.
 Mary’s words appear in bold italics, Scriptural references are in plain italics, Bede’s are in regular print.
 The entire Magnificat can be found in the first chapter of the Gospel of St. Luke, verses 46 – 55.

 Mary said: My soul proclaims the greatness of the Lord, my spirit rejoices in God my Savior.